jumpstarter-dev/jumpstarter/python/docs/source/installation/service/index.md

 # Service

-To manage your Jumpstarter lab from Kubernetes, the Jumpstarter Service must be installed in your Kubernetes cluster.
+To manage your Jumpstarter lab from kubernetes_asyncio, the Jumpstarter Service must be installed in your Kubernetes cluster.

 ## Prerequisites